latest nhpb_banner 1__compressed2

 How to apply for a free government phone

 In general, a free government iPhone or Galaxy phone is available for low-income families already receiving some type of state or federal government benefits or public assistance, such as Supplemental Nutrition Assistance (SNAP) food stamps, TANF cash grants, Medicaid, section 8 vouchers, SSI disability or free school lunches.
 Also, even if a household is not on public assistance, they may still qualify for a free home or mobile telephone based on their income or by using their EBT card.
-Learn more on how to get a free government tablet with EBT.

 There are no restrictions of what the cell phone or land line can be used for.
 Many of the participants of these programs only use Lifeline for emergency calls.
 As the free government cell phone plans put restrictions on the number of available minutes available each month as well as texting or data plans.
 If someone exceeds those limits, then the customer will need to pay for the extra charges on the telephone that are not covered by the government.

-Customer service numbers for free cell phone programs by state
+Local free government phone programs by state

+In addition to the providers listed above, each state including yours may offer free phones or help from the government programs of Lifeline or Link Up.
+Select a state below for more information on free phones and Lifeline.
 The local governments will also generally be able to answer questions on the free cell phone programs for low income households as well as how to pay for any monthly service.
-There is help for cell, wireless or landline in a home, and all are part of the federal government as well.
+There is help for cell, wireless or landline in a home.

 Alabama